JEFH507/org-chart-goose-orchestrator/Demo/Demo Archive/ENHANCEMENT_DETAILS.md

 5. Integration testing with external A2A agents

 **Benefits**:
-- Multi-vendor interoperability (Goose ↔ Gemini ↔ Autogen agents)
+- Multi-vendor interoperability (goose ↔ Gemini ↔ Autogen agents)
 - Standards-based (reduce custom code)
 - Enterprise credibility (MCP + A2A = production maturity)